Is sustainability practiced & promoted in daily school operations? Is our school a role model that positively contributes to our community?

 This START metric is about exchanging sustainability-related ideas, insights, information and best practices between schools.
 The Green Schools Alliance is an example of such a network, but your school should participate in other sustainability networks too, including at least 2 school-to-school networks.

-Metric #26: Employee Wellness
+START Metric #26: Employee Wellness

 This START metric is about promoting the physical and psychological wellness of all school employees, from administrators and faculty members to office staff, facilities managers and custodians.
 Examples of actions include mindfulness or nutrition training, community gyms, medical screenings and services, financial planning and counseling.

-Metric #27: Physical Activity
+START Metric #27: Physical Activity

 This START metric is about providing organized physical activity opportunities to students, beyond what individual states mandate.
 Schools should prioritize time spent outdoors (weather permitting) and provide a variety of before-, in- or after- school activities, such as sports teams, jogathons, yoga sessions or dance breaks.

-Metric #28: Student Wellness Committee
+START Metric #28: Student Wellness Committee

 This START metric is about having an adult group that advances the health and well-being of students according to the committee’s priorities, and eventually implementing policies and programs for student wellness.